elliottmorris/portfolio/content/_index.md

 **[I am a data journalist](https://mediadirectory.economist.com/people/g-elliott-morris-2/)** for _The Economist_ based in Washington, DC.
 I write mostly about American politics and elections, usually by engaging in a close study of political science, political polling and demographic data.

-This is a simple single-page site for listing all of my work in one places.
+This is a simple site for listing all of my work in one places.
 Some details are omitted for simplicity's sake.
 Go to my blog, [thecrosstab.com](https://www.thecrosstab.com), for more information and regular updates.

 I also post a lot on Twitter: <a href="https://twitter.com/gelliottmorris?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="true">Follow @gelliottmorris</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>